 some hospitals now use a hybrid PET scan.
 This new technology creates extremely high contrast images and can primarily be used for diagnosing and monitoring cancer of soft tissues(brain, neck and head, liver and pelvis).

 👉 The patient receives an IV (intravenous injection)of a safe amount of radioactive drug.
 This substance is called a radiotracer.

 👉 Diseased cells absorb more of radiotracer than healthy ones do.
-PET scan detects this radiation and produces images of the affected tissue.
+A PET scan detects this radiation and produces images of the affected tissue.
 In approximately one hour, organs and tissues absorb the radiotracer.
 The entire PET scan process takes about two hours.
-PET scans use a radioactive tracer to show how an organ is functioning in real-time.
+PET scans use a radioactive tracer to show how an organ is functioning in real time.

 PET scans can detect very early changes in cells.
 Whereas CT scans and MRIs can only detect changes later as a disease alters the structure of organs or tissues.
 CT scans and MRIs can’t reveal problems at the cellular level.

 The CT scan shows detailed pictures of the organs and tissues inside the body.

 Research study: According to Harvard Medical School over 80 million CT scans are performed each year.